rider-rebooted/win_brenda_installer/README.md

 # win_brenda_installer
 Python script to automate the installation of Brenda on to Windows.
+Work in progress.